Q-Minh/EventStore.Client.Api.Cpp/README.md

 To build an example (or your executable), like the `append-to-stream` example, run (from ./build):
 ```
-# windows, see CMakeLists.txt file for build targets such as `append-to-stream`, `read-stream-event` and more to come
+# windows, see CMakeLists.txt file for build targets such as `append-to-stream`, `read-stream-event`, `delete-stream-event` and more to come
 cmake --build . --target append-to-stream --config Release # or Debug, RelWithDebInfo, MinSizeRel

 # linux